 - Enter your user ID and password

-- Enter the following details for the server manually–find these details via your email provide
+- Enter the following details for the server manually–find these details via your email provider

-- It should start verfiying your account–it sometimes takes a little time so be patient
+- It should start verifying your account–it sometimes takes a little time so be patient

 - Once verified, choose what services you want to sync with your device–Mail and Notes or others

 - Open the Mail app and see if your mail now downloads (you may need to wait for all your email to download to your device)